philipce/nifty/Documents/Status.md

 * _N/A_: This feature is internal or it is a feature for which testing does not make sense
 * _None_: There are no unit tests specific to this feature; even if it is used indirectly in other unit tests, we should have tests targeting this feature in isolation
-* _Incomplete_: Unit tests exist for this feature, but there are critical paths that are untested
+* _Basic_: Unit tests exist for this feature, but there are critical paths that are untested
 * _Substantial_: Most, if not all, of this feature's critical paths are being tested
 * _Benchmarked_: This feature has substantial test coverage for correctness, as well as performance benchmarking